 Are You in a Codependent Relationship?

-The following questions can help determine if your relationship involves codependency:2
+The following questions can help determine if your relationship involves codependency:

-- Does making sacrifices to please the other give you a sense of purpose?
+- Does making sacrifices to please others give you a sense of purpose?

 - Do you find it hard to say no when the other demands your time/energy/resources?

 - Do you cover for the other’s drug or alcohol abuse or legal problems?

 - Do you always worry about what others’ opinion of you is?